-Matt has been the Assistant Golf Course Superintendent since 2014.
-His main role is to assist Kevin (Superintendent) in the day-to-day operations of the golf course grounds.
-He generally arrives to work at 5am each day to formulate a plan with Kevin and help delegate tasks to the rest of the staff.
+Matt accepted the role as the Golf Course Superintendent in March of 2022.
+Prior to that Matt had been the Assistant Golf Course Superintendent since 2014.
+His main role is to coordinate the day-to-day operations of the golf course grounds.
+He generally arrives to work at 5am each day to formulate a plan and delegate tasks to the rest of the staff.
 Matt is educated in TurfGrass Management and does all of the spraying that keeps the golf course in pristine condition.
 Matt also oversees the technology side of the Maintenance Department; such as, the computer system that regulates the pump house, and the digital job board that assigns tasks and calculates labor hours.
 Matt also plays a role in the training of new staff members.

 What is his background?
 What did he do before Pleasant View Golf Course?

 Matt grew up in Cross Plains, where he went to Saint Francis Xavier Catholic School, and then Middleton High School.
 After high school, he went to study kinesiology at UW-Eau Claire.
 He graduated with a Bachelor’s Degree in Exercise Management and started to pursue Personal Training.
 At the time, his dream was to run a health club.
 He worked as a Personal Trainer for six months and then found enjoyment in coaching baseball and volleyball in the Lodi, Verona, Mount Horeb, and Madison School Districts.
 He also spent some time working as a Sales Associate at Dick’s Sporting Goods.

 How did Pleasant View Golf Course come into Matt's life?